 Permanent Partial Disability Payments

 After you have recovered as much as possible with treatment, your doctor will evaluate you for a disability.
-If you are found to be disabled, you may be eligible for further benefits.
+If a doctor says you experienced a disability, you may be eligible for further benefits.

 A permanent partial disability means the loss or loss of use of a party of your body.
 Through permanent partial disability, you are paid weekly income benefits at two-thirds of the weekly income you were earning for a certain period of time, based on the type of disability you have.

-For example, the maximum amount of time you can receive permanent partial disability for an arm or leg loss, or loss of use, is 225 weeks.
-For loss, or loss of use, of a great toe, which is a much smaller body part, the maximum is 30 weeks.
+For example, the maximum amount of time you can receive permanent partial disability for an arm or leg loss (or loss of use) is 225 weeks.
 You will want to work with a Georgia workers’ compensation lawyer to discuss your eligibility for permanent partial disability and what you deserve.

 Permanent Total Disability Payments